alphonse92/vplplusplus_jlib/README.md

 VplJlib provides a set of interfaces and classes that allows to you execute Vpl tests.
 In few words, VplJlib is a wrapper of JUnit Runner.

 This software takes all the classes of a folder, and runs all vpl tests.
 After it, sends the output to the VPL api.
-Vpl Jlib only takes the clases with the `@VplPlusPlus` annotation and the methods with `@VplTestCase`annotation, even if  the `@Test`annotation is present in the method.
+Vpl Jlib only takes the clases with the `@VplPlusPlus` annotation and the methods with `@VplTestCase` and `@Test` annotation, even if  the `@Test`annotation is present in the method.

 A Test of vpl ++ looks like: